How to do SEO Yourself – A Beginners Guide to the Basics

 Top Keyword Research Tools:

-2. How to Optimise Your Pages and Posts
+2. How to Optimize Your Pages and Posts

 Use the keywords to optimize each of your pages and posts.
 Choose a keyword that matches your page content, use this keyword in your content.
 Simple!